-SCENE III.-COLLEAGUE's office.
+Scene I.-The Community.
+COLLEAGUE's office.
 COLLEAGUE, trimming a bonsai with scissors.
 Col. Alas, they really want documentation?
-158 CREATURE steps into the door frame, unnoticed.
-Col. A datasheet [7]?
-Well-all the world is data, 159 And all we care for merely data points; 160 They get created, updated, deleted, 161 And every data point plays many parts, 162 Its fate being seven stages.
-First, motivation 163 Defining purpose or specific tasks.
-164 Then composition, sketching the raw data 165 And telling people where it was obtained, 166 If anything's amiss.
-And then collection, 167 How did we get each single data point, 168 And what else did we check.
-Then preprocessing, 169 Full of strange quirks and idiosyncrasies, 170 But made that it looks principled.
-Then uses, 171 What all things did we do, what could have been.
-172 And what should not be done.
-Then distribution, 173 If, when, and how will we make data public, 174 Restrictions by third parties, if imposed, 175 And also all the laws.
-Last stage of all, 176 That ends this template documentary, 177 Is maintenance and hosting and support, 178 Sans updates, sans errata, sans comment.
-179 CREATURE retires, flabbergasted.
+CREATURE steps into the door frame, unnoticed.

+Col. A datasheet [8]?
+Well-all the world is data, And all we care for merely data points; They get created, updated, deleted, And every data point plays many parts, Its fate being seven stages.
+First, motivation Defining purpose or specific tasks.
+Then composition, sketching the raw data And telling people where it was obtained, If anything's amiss.
+And then collection, How did we get each single data point, And what else did we check.
+Then preprocessing, Full of strange quirks and idiosyncrasies, But made that it looks principled.
+Then uses, What all things did we do, what could have been, And what should not be done.
+Then distribution, If, when, and how will we make data public, Restrictions by third parties, if imposed, And also all the laws.
+Last stage of all, That ends this template documentary, Is maintenance and hosting and support, Sans updates, sans errata, sans comment.
+CREATURE retires, flabbergasted.

 COLLEAGUE stashes the stunted bonsai into a shelf.
 Exit.

-SCENE IV.-CREATURE's office.
-Accounting now for expressivity, 238 100 Enter CREATURE, restless.
-These edges may be binary or multi, 239 180 Cre.
-This stream of observations leaves me drown- Or weighted by lines spoken, Fig. 3b.
-240 ing in confusion.
-If Is is not what Ought , how can Is The outcome, evident from Fig. 3c, 241 be?
-What is this thing they call Community?
-Am I misguided am I wrong to doubt that I belong?
-Is far from what we had initially.
-242 104 misguided, am I wrong-to doubt that I belong?
-Thus, even for just one semantic mapping, 243 184 Two souls, alas, are dwelling in my breast, And R. and J. as a specific case: 244 185 And each one seeks to rule without the other.
-We see at least six decent transformations, 245 186 The one a falcon, fierce and fighting fetters, Statistics differing tremendously.
-246 187 That's dreaming of faun's forest, flying free, Hyp.
-So is this all?
-Cre.
-Oh, that is but the start!
-247 188 The other a caged chary canary, 240 189 That calmly, coyly, cheerfully chants chatters.
-Thus far, we've had just characters as nodes.
-248 100 They open the window and balance on the window sill.
-One possible complaint with this approach 249 190 Cre.
-Should there be spirits roaming through the air, Is that it gives us artificial cliques.
-250 191 I beg they lift the spell of my despair.
-Instead, we could in our semantic mapping 251 They jump.
-Consider also parts of plays as nodes, 252 SCENE V The forest Transforming plays into bipartite graphs, 253 SCENE V.- The forest.
-Whose edges signal character occurrence.
-254 GRAPH tending to a mat of moss.
-On the mat, CREA- Then granularity, Fig. 4a-b, Concerns the nodes, but sometimes also edges.
-255 102 TURE, somnolent.
+SCENE II.-The forest.

+GRAPH tending to a mat of moss.
+On the mat, CREATURE, sommolent.
 Enter HYPERBARD.

-256 192 Hyp.
+Hyp.
 So few return once captured by Its magic!
-In terms of expressivity, we could 257 193 Gra.
+Gra.
 Playing that dream was worth it, after all.
-Again attend to weights, and represent 258 194 Cre.
+Cre.
 Is this a dream no more?
 Do you exist?

-Directionality, see Fig. 4c, 259 195 Hyp.
+Hyp.
 Depends on your philosophy.
-But see, With greater ease than in the one-mode case- 260 196 My GRAPH says you have interesting ideas.
-To model single speech acts , too, as edges.
-261 197 So tell me, how would you transform these trees Hyp.
-Now, that is quite a lot-so are you finished?
-262 198 To bear the fruit of new discoveries?
+But see, My GRAPH says you have interesting ideas.
+So tell me, how would you transform these trees To bear the fruit of new discoveries?

 Cre.
-Respectfully, the best is yet to come!
-263 199 Cre.
-Did you not eavesdrop on my ruminations, Conceptually, all I have just described 264 200 Distinguishing between those three dimensions?
-Can be derived from a more general model.
-265 201 Semantic mapping, granularity, All graphs, regarding expressivity $F{\text{const}} = \{f{n}(t, 0)\}$ on continuity 266 202 And expressivity-put abstractly?
-Force ' $\in \{1, 2\}$ ' on cardinality 267 203 Hyp.
+Did you not eavesdrop on my ruminations, Distinguishing between those three dimensions?
+Semantic mapping, granularity,

+And expressivity-put abstractly?
+Hyp.
 I heard, but what does it all mean in practice?

-Of edges- 268 204 Cre.
+Cre.
 Let's walk through an example.
-Take this tree: Hyp.
-Marvelous mathematically!
-200 205 The Tragedy of R. and J.-a play.
-Cre.
-But artificial, thinking critically.
-269 206 When modeled Les Misérables -y [9], the nodes The interactions in your vivid woods- 270 207 Are characters, and edges-co-occurrence.
-How many of them are bilateral?
-271 208 That's one semantic mapping, hold this fixed.
-This common cardinality constraint: 272 209 210 Then, as to granularity, we ask What unit should determine co-occurrence?
-Let's do away with it!
+Take this tree: The Tragedy of R. and J.-a play.
+When modeled Les Misérables-y [10], the nodes Are characters, and edges-co-occurrence.
+That's one semantic mapping, hold this fixed.
+Then, as to granularity, we ask What unit should determine co-occurrence?
+The first-most common-option is: a scene.
+And here, much modeling ends, unfortunately: Max simple graphs, min expressivity.
 Hyp.
-Then what remains?
-273 The first-most common-option is: a scene.
+But does this not reveal essential structure?
 Cre.
-A set system-a hypergraph , they say [4], 274 211 212 And here, much modeling ends, unfortunately: We visualize its power in Fig. 6.
-274 275 212 Max simple graphs, min expressivity.
-Confusingly: All graphs are hypergraphs 275 213 Hyp.
-But does this not reveal essential structure?
-But not vice versa.
-270 214 Cre.
 It smudges all the details, Fig. 2a!
+Do the play's namesake heroes co-occur No more than Montague and Capulet?
 Hyp.
-Do we need this, GRAPH?
-211 215 Do the play's namesake heroes co-occur Gra.
-Well, some found hypergraphs to be quite handy 278 210 No more than Montague and Capulet?
-To capture higher-order interactions $[1, 2, 3]$.
-278 217 Hyp.
 So should we count-weight edges, Fig. 2b?
-They certainly are more intuitive 280 219 Cre.
+Cre.
 Or introduce edge multiplicity.
-Than making cliques of multi-arities, 281 220 The multigraph perspective would allow us Or else treating relations, too, as nodes.
-282 220 To treat-Fig. 2c-co-occurrence weights.
-Cre.
-We can go far with graphs but don't know yet 283 222 In our setting, this could, e.g., mean Just how much further we can get with hyper .
-284 223 The count of spoken lines in every scene.
-Observe the beauty in these hypergraphs: 285 223 But that is basic expressivity- They readily entail all transformations!
-286 225 We yet have to treat granularity.
-From their perspective, what first we discussed 287 226 To illustrate, in Fig. 3a, we draw Are clique expansions , and our next ideas 288 227 The co-occurrence only for Act III.
-Are known as star expansions [17]-see, in sum, 289 228 The Capulets and Romeo appear Fig. 5, and our proposals in Tab.
-1. 290 229 To interact too much-this sparks suspicion.
+The multigraph perspective would allow us To treat-Fig. 2c-co-occurrence weights.
+In our setting, this could, e.g., mean The count of spoken lines in every scene.
+But that is basic expressivity- We yet have to treat granularity.
+To illustrate, in Fig. 3a, we draw The co-occurrence only for Act III.
+The Capulets and Romeo appear To interact too much-this sparks suspicion.
 Hyp.
-Things hyper, in their generality, 291 230 Hyp.
 You mean we're introducing information?
-They seem to suit my woods quite naturally.
-292 231 Cre.
+Cre.
 And hiding what there really is to see!
+The scene is far too coarse a modeling unit,

-Gra.
-But sovereign, as a practicality, 293 232 The scene is far too coarse a modeling unit, There's hardly any software letting us 294 233 Quite often is there movement in between.
-Compute with hypergraphs conveniently!
-295 234 We must keep track of entries and of exits Hyp. and Cre. [in synchrony] Who are you, the 296 235 To capture interactions faithfully.
-Community?
-236 Each part confined by any two such changes, Gra.
-I'm sorry.
-237 A stage group, separately defines an edge.
-Exeunt.
+The scene is far too coarse a modeling unit, Quite often is there movement in between.
+We must keep track of entries and of exits To capture interactions faithfully.
+Each part confined by any two such changes, A stage group, separately defines an edge.
+Accounting now for expressivity, These edges may be binary or multi, Or weighted by lines spoken, Fig. 3b.